brian-ext/Mqtt-Palooza/README.md

 - Respect the AGPL-3.0 license
 - Keep the software free and open
-- Protect against corporate exploitation
+- Support collaborative development
-- Support the community
+- Build for the community

 ## 📞 Support & Community